boynextdoor-cze/Computer-Architecture-Project/Project1/README.md

 # Project1.1: Translator from RV32I to RVC

-For more details please refer to [course page](https://robotics.shanghaitech.edu.cn/courses/ca/22s/projects/1.1/).
+For more details please refer to the [course page](https://robotics.shanghaitech.edu.cn/courses/ca/22s/projects/1.1/).

 In this part of the project, you will be writing an translator that translates RISC-V instructions to RISC-V compressed instructions.
 The RISC-V standard compressed instruction set extension (called RVC for shorthand) offers 16-bit versions of common 32-bit RISC-V instructions, thus reducing the binary code size.
 Note that not all RISC-V instructions can be compressed.
 RVC scheme offers compression to a 32-bit RISC-V instruction when: